chaomanu/python/trying/README.md

 #trying
-this is where I try the things I have learned
+this is where I practice the things I have learned